 In 1939, the man leading the French Government at the time was a celebrated war hero.
 Maréchal Philippe Pétain was the Commander-in-Chief who had led the troops during World War I and earned the respect of the French people.

 But by the time World War II rolled around, he was a tired old man.
 Appointed as Prime Minister of France in June 1940 he promptly conceded to Hitler.
 And so began Pétain’s Vichy Government collaboration with the German Reich.

 The first German soldiers entered Paris on June 14, 1940 and paraded down the Champs Élysées from the Arc de Triomphe.
-Hitler himself arrived on June 24, visited various tourist sites and paid homage at Napoleon’s tomb.
+Hitler himself arrived on June 24, visited various tourist sites and paid homage at Napoleon’s tomb at Les Invalides.
 He attempted to go up the Eiffel Tower, but found that the elevator had been cut.

 During the Vichy regime, thousands of French Jews were rounded up and sent to Drancy, a town north of Paris, never to return.
 From there they were shipped out to concentration camps like Auschwitz.

 All across Paris and the surrounding area you can see plaques outside schools dedicated to the youngest victims.

 It would fall to another French General, Charles de Gaulle, exiled in England to rally the French population to form a resistance to defeat the invaders.

 The de facto leader of the French Resistance, General de Gaulle was hailed as a hero after D-Day.
 Riding on Allied tanks, he was at the liberation of Paris in 1944 after a long and disastrous war suffered by the French.